c7ph3r10/ha_avalonq/README.md

 - Step 4: Do the following search/replace within the avalonq.yaml to adjust it to your environment

 Replace \<IP-ADDRESS\> with the ip-address of your Avalon Q Home miner<br>
 Replace \<DEVICE NAME\> with the name the miner template entites shall us as prefix.
 Keep it short and simple.
-No blanks.
+No blanks and lower case due to home assistant package name convention.

 - Step 5: Restart home assistant and check for the new entities.
 They should be shown under helper entities.